zajann/emoji/README.md

 > Inspired by [kyokomi/emoji](https://github.com/kyokomi/emoji)

 A command-line tool for searching Emoji.
-You can check the Emoji you want directly on your `shell` witout annoying web search. `Emoji` is written in [Go](https://golang.org/) with support for multiple platforms.
+You can check the Emoji you want directly on your `shell` without annoying web search. `Emoji` is written in [Go](https://golang.org/) with support for multiple platforms.